Kevinyang2/BDMR-Annotation/data/samples/README.md

 annotation_workspace/merged_chinese_qv_final_20260512_221647/annotations_en/train.jsonl
 ```

-The original file contains 188 records.
 All annotation fields and values are preserved except `video_path`, which was intentionally removed because it contained machine-specific absolute paths.
 The sample is a compact input for demonstrating the annotation tool.

 Each line is a JSON object describing a query/video pair.
 Fields can include `qid`, `vid`, `query`, `duration`, `relevant_windows`, `relevant_clip_ids`, `saliency_scores`, and `split`.
 Referenced videos are not included.